Practice questions

 $A(t)=29,000(1.03)^t$.

-Initial deposit amount and the interest rate are included in the equation, so don't worry about those numbers.
+The initial deposit amount and the interest rate are already included in the equation, so we don't need to worry about those numbers.

 $35000=29000(1.03)^t$